State Authorization (UT SARA)

-To be eligible to participate in SARA, an institution must:
+To be eligible to participate in SARA, institutions must be:

-- Are a degree-granting institution, appropriately authorized by Congress, a U.S. state, territory or district, or a federally recognized Indian tribe to award associate degrees or higher;
+- A degree-granting institution, appropriately authorized by Congress, a U.S. state, territory or district, or a federally recognized Indian tribe to award associate degrees or higher;

-- Are institutional accredited by an accrediting body recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education; and
+- Institutional accredited by an accrediting body recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education; and

-- As a non-public institution, meet the institutional financial responsibility requirements for SARA participation.
+- For a non-public institution, meet the institutional financial responsibility requirements for SARA participation.

 UT SARA is the initial contact point for complaints about Utah SARA institutions resulting from distance education courses, activities, and operations.
 As the state portal agency, UT SARA serves as the final decision-maker on SARA-related complaints.

 - File within two years of the date of the incident;

 - First file and follow through with the institution’s complaint process.
 If the complaint is not resolved after going through the institutional complaint process, students may file with UT SARA.